deepfence/golang_deepfence_sdk/client/docs/ModelScanResultsReq.md

 ### NewModelScanResultsReq

-`func NewModelScanResultsReq(scanId string, window ModelFetchWindow, ) *ModelScanResultsReq`
+`func NewModelScanResultsReq(fieldsFilter ReportersFieldsFilters, scanId string, window ModelFetchWindow, ) *ModelScanResultsReq`

 NewModelScanResultsReq instantiates a new ModelScanResultsReq object This constructor will assign default values to properties that have it defined,